 Amex Blue Cash card bonus value: At a glance

 Along with its increased welcome bonus, the Blue Cash Preferred card now offers a $0 introductory annual fee for the first year, then $95.

 This gives the card tremendous first-year value: When you factor in its increased welcome bonus and $0 intro annual fee in the first year (then $95), new Blue Cash Preferred card members can now enjoy more value with the flexible statement of $300 (as opposed to being restricted to the Amazon.com credit).

 |Estimated value in the first year ($15,900 spend)||$461||$718|

 The Blue Cash Preferred card offers a higher rewards rate and welcome bonus than the Blue Cash Everyday card.
 These two points alone may make the Preferred card seem like the obvious choice.

-But, since the Preferred card includes a $95 annual fee after the first year, you may be wondering: Is the Preferred card really the best value long term?
+But since the Preferred card includes a $95 annual fee after the first year, you may be wondering: Is the Preferred card really the best value long-term?

 Second year and beyond

-Once you’ve completed the first year of card membership, the difference in value between the two cards is closer, but the Preferred card still wins.
-Even without the benefit of its welcome bonus and with the annual fee back in the mix, the Preferred card offers $323 annual in value on average, while the Everyday card only offers $261 – a difference of $62.
+Once you’ve completed the first year of card membership, the difference in value between the two cards is closer but the Preferred card still wins.
+Even without the benefit of its welcome bonus and with the annual fee back in the mix, the Preferred card offers $323 annual in value on average, while the Everyday card offers only $261 – a difference of $62.